-The choir, alive and expanding, sings at two services each month and at special services as well.
+During non-Covid times, the choir, alive and expanding, sings at two services each month and at special services as well.
+Currently there is no singing during our Sunday service.
 It has a varied repertoire, carefully selected to fit both the service themes and the vocal capabilities of the group.
 Our choir is always open to new singers; no previous choral experience is necessary.
 Just a desire to arrive at 8:45 AM Sunday morning to sing and stretch, have fun meeting other early morning singers, while enjoying the process of personal discovery and UU principles explored through song!
 We rehearse weekly, and sing in church every other Sunday.

-Kirtan is currently not meeting, due to COVID.
-However, in normal times, it meets on the third Friday of each month, Kirtan, led by Anahata, occurs.
+Kirtan has still not resumed meeting in person on the third Friday of each month led by Anahata.
 Kirtan is a musical part of Kundalini Yoga involving the chanting of Hindu script.
 This is an open activity and everyone is welcome.
 It opens our church to people of multiple faiths and offers musical healing for many who come.

 The Kirtan gatherings accept donations, which are then contributed to the Church.

-Also not meeting now due to COVID, but during normal times, meets on the fourth Friday, Mary Seaver, who created this opportunity for the many musicians of our church to play chamber music, socialize, and get to know each other, hosts the Musical Soirée.
+The Music Soiree group has resumed meeting on the fourth Friday in the Parish Hall.
+Mary Seaver, who created this opportunity for the many musicians of our church to play chamber music, socialize, and get to know each other, hosts the Musical Soirée.
 It is free and open to all area musicians who can read music, and is an opportunity to make music and expand musical experience.

 Spring Interfaith Music Festival